adrianyang2012/landing-ai-webcam/README.md

 ## Intergrating the API in colab

-Then I copied the curl command and a program that uses the LandingLens API to make the it predict stuff the same...  but with the webacam!
+Then I copied the curl command and a program that uses the LandingLens API to make the it predict stuff the same...  but with the webcam!

 ### How to use it yourself
 Here is how you can use it yourself.